envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: Your company has internal secrets that should not be pushed to GitHub repositories.
 The pattern of these secrets is not known by GitHub and therefore is not detected by secret scanning.
 What can companies do to protect their developers from accidentally pushing these secrets to repositories in their GitHub Organization?

-a) Define regex patterns for these secrets and enable custom patterns for secret scanning for the organization.
+a) In all repositories include `secret_scanning.yml` file which will define these custom secrets that should be scanned for.

-b) The company should join the GitHub partner program so the pattern of the companies secrets is recognized.
+b) Define custom GitHub Actions workflows for repositories in the organization that will scan for these secrets.

-c) Define custom GitHub Actions workflows for repositories in the organization that will scan for these secrets.
+c) The company should join the GitHub partner program so the pattern of the companies secrets is recognized.

-d) In all repositories include `secret_scanning.yml` file which will define these custom secrets that should be scanned for.
+d) Define regex patterns for these secrets and enable custom patterns for secret scanning for the organization.

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** D</span>

 Define regex patterns for these secrets and enable custom patterns for secret scanning for the organization.